-As the vaccine rollout continues, experts still have concerns regarding mutated "variants" of SARS-CoV-2 and how they may evade antibodies and therapies.
+As the vaccine rollout continues, experts still have concerns regarding variants of SARS-CoV-2 and how they may evade antibodies and therapies.

 What parts of the virus do COVID-19 vaccines and therapies target?